-Bruce Davidson's vivid underground exploration of New York's subway system in the 1980s is an epoch-defining series that marked the photographer's shift from black and white to color
+Bruce Davidson's vivid exploration of New York's subway system in the 1980s is an epoch-defining series that marked the photographer's shift from black and white to color

 "If I am looking for a story at all, it is in my relationship to the subject - the story that tells me, rather than that I tell"